zhangyuting725/zhangyuting725.github.io/_pages/about.md

 ---

 Yuting zhang is currently a first year PhD candidate  at Artificial Intelligence Thrust, [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/zh/).
 She received the master degree from the Institute of Computing Technology, Chinese Academy of Sciences, China.
 Prior to that, she received her B.E. degree from Beihang University, China.
-Her general research interests include data mining and machine learning, with a focus on recommender systems and LLM.
+Her general research interests include data mining and machine learning, with a focus on recommender systems.
 She has published prolifically in prestigious refereed journals and top-tier conference Proceedings such as ACM Transactions on Information Systems (TOIS), SIGKDD, ACM MM, etc.

 E-mail:  zhangyuting0725@foxmail.com